ankane/fastText-ruby/README.md

 > Use `include_freq: true` to get their frequency

-Search for the best hyperparameters [master]
+Search for the best hyperparameters

 ```ruby
 model.fit(x, y, autotune_set: [x_valid, y_valid])